 It is not enough to write so that you can be understood; you must write so clearly that you cannot be misunderstood.

 - Ralph Waldo Emerson

 In general, the longer the sentence, the harder it becomes for your reader to follow along.
 That's not to say you should always write in short sentences.
 Instead, strive for a variety that makes for interesting and engaging reading.

-Percentage of sentences written in the passive voice measures the readability of your text as the ratio of passive sentences over active sentences.
+The passive voice score measures the percentage of sentences written in the passive voice as the ratio of passive sentences over active sentences.

 The lower the score, the better.
 Active sentences are nearly always easier to read and understand, thus making your message clearer and more persuasive.
 Aim for a score less than 20%.

-The Flesch Reading Ease (FRE) is the standard test of readability used by the U.S. Department of Defense for its documents and forms.
+The Flesch Reading Ease score is the standard test of readability used by The U.S. Department of Defense for its documents and forms.
 It indicates how easy it is to read a given document.

-Flesch-Kincaid Grade Level (FKGL) measure translates the Flesch Reading Ease measure to a grade level.
+The Flesh-Kincaid Grade Level measure translates the Flesch Reading Ease measure to a grade level.
 The grade level means the number of years of education generally required to understand a text.
 For example, a score of 9.4 would indicate that the text is expected to be understandable by an average student in the 9th grade.
-Most newspapers in the U.S. are written at a seventh to eighth grade level.
+Most newspapers in the U.S. are written at a seventh- to eighth-grade level.